-The publication Transit-oriented Development Implementation Resources & Tools consolidates and complements the existing TOD resources from different authors, including theoretical, academic, analytical, and best practice tools, leveraging existing research and knowledge on critical subjects and building a comprehensive and integrated TOD resource base.
+The TOD Knowledge Products consolidates and complements the existing TOD resources from different authors, including theoretical, academic, analytical, and best practice tools, leveraging existing research and knowledge on critical subjects and building a comprehensive and integrated TOD resource base.
 These are not intended to create new definitions or measures for TOD, merely to smoothen out areas of overlap and gaps in the current literature.
-Subsequently, the knowledge products are largely framed to address the following areas related to successful TOD implementation:

-STRATEGIC AND COMPREHENSIVE PLANNING: The lack of long-term, strategic, and coordinated planning is ubiquitous in many countries, where resources are limited and immediate solutions are in higher demand.
+Subsequently, the Knowledge Products are largely framed to address the following areas related to successful TOD implementation: STRATEGIC AND COMPREHENSIVE PLANNING: The lack of long-term, strategic, and coordinated planning is ubiquitous in many countries, where resources are limited and immediate solutions are in higher demand.
 There is a need for a flexible, phased and multi-scalar approach to TOD that allows for quick wins, as well as long-term continued benefits.

-To address this need, the TOD knowledge products provide guidance and resources on simplified assessment techniques, comprehensive and coordinated planning methodologies, allowing for effective adaptation to various scales and contexts.
+To address this need, the TOD Knowledge Products provide guidance and resources on simplified assessment techniques, comprehensive and coordinated planning methodologies, allowing for effective adaptation to various scales and contexts.